Azure/terraform-azurerm-avm-res-compute-virtualmachine/examples/simple_ubuntu_with_autogen_password/README.md

 <!-- BEGIN_TF_DOCS -->
 # Ubuntu VM with a number of common VM features

 This example demonstrates the creation of a simple Ubuntu VM with the following features:

+**Note: This configuration example shows the use of an auto-generated password for Linux.
+SSH keys are generally preferred for linux, but this example is included to test the auto-gen password scenarion on linux.

     - a single private IPv4 address
-    - an user provided SSH key for an admin user named azureuser
+    - an auto-generated password for an admin user named azureuser
-    - password authentication disabled
+    - password authentication enabled
-    - a default OS 128gb OS disk encrypted with a disk encryption set
+    - a default OS 128gb OS disk
     - deploys into a randomly selected region
-    - An additional data disk encrypted with a disk encryption set
-    - A User Assigned and System Assigned Managed identity Configured
-    - Role Assignment on the individual resource
-    - Role Assignment giving the System Assigned Managed Identity access to the key vault keys

 It includes the following resources in addition to the VM resource: